MattyChance/dev-diary/README.md

 # Local Development

-Run elasticsearch for the app:
+Run elasticsearch and kibana locally for the app:

 ```
 docker-compose up